shakeel-faiz/FF/003/dbms.md

 - **Administration Tasks**.
 DBMS supports various [administration tasks][7].
 These tasks include user access and security management, backup and recovery, performance monitoring and tuning, data integrity and consistency, change management, transaction management, automated rollbacks and restarts, logging and auditing, and [concurrency control][8].

 - **Data Storage, Organization, Retrieval, and Manipulation**.
-A DBMS stores data in an organized manner, usually in tables, which makes it easier to retrieve and manage.
+A DBMS stores data in an organized manner, usually in [tables][14], which makes it easier to retrieve and manage.
 Data is stored in a way that supports easy access, modification and deletion.
 It allows users to retrieve data using queries.
 For relational databases, this typically means using SQL (Structured Query Language) to request specific information from the database.
 DBMS enables users to insert, update or delete data.
 It provides tools to modify records in the database, ensuring data is up-to-date and accurate.

 - **Data Security and Data Integrity**.
 A DBMS provides security features like **user authentication** and **access control**, ensuring that only authorized users can perform certain actions (like viewing or modifying sensitive data).
 It can also encrypt data to protect it from unauthorized access.
 It enforces **data integrity** by applying rules, such as ensuring that all data entered into the database is valid (e.g. numbers where numbers should be, no missing fields, etc.).
 This includes maintaining relationships between tables (in relational DBMS) and ensuring data consistency.